-- mastery-oriented feedback; - j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - m) fostering a positive classroom culture using restorative practices where appropriate.
+- (h) emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom; - (i) heightening the relevance and importance of learning objectives and providing mastery-oriented feedback; - (j) employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - (k) teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - (I) designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - (m) fostering a positive classroom culture using restorative practices where appropriate.

-2120.2 Flexible Pathways.
+2120.2.
+Flexible Pathways